chuhousen/aerodynamic_canopy_height/data/README.md

 * case: 6 digit AmeriFlux/Fluxnet Site ID	+ crop/vegetation type planted
 * site: 6 digit AmeriFlux/Fluxnet Site ID
 * crop: crop/vegetation type planted
-* incpt: intercept of the linear regression
+* incpt: intercept of the linear regression (m)
-* incpt.025: lower bound of the 95% confidence interval of the intercept
+* incpt.025: lower bound of the 95% confidence interval of the intercept (m)
-* incpt.975: upper bound of the 95% confidence interval of the intercept
+* incpt.975: upper bound of the 95% confidence interval of the intercept (m)
 * slope: slope of the linear regression
 * slope.025: lower bound of the 95% confidence interval of the slope
 * slope.975: upper bound of the 95% confidence interval of the slope
-* rng.l: lower bound of canopy heights
+* rng.l: lower bound of canopy heights (m)
-* rng.u: upper bound of canopy heights
+* rng.u: upper bound of canopy heights (m)
 * rsqur: R2 the coefficient of determination
 * n: sample number
 * crop2: agregated crop/vegetation types